dgdimick/ARC-210-DCS-Display/README.md

 - Soldering Iron
 - 3d Printer or access to one
+- USB micro cable, used to program the Teensy 4.1 board and connect the unit to your computer via DCSBIOS

 ## Hardware
 **Note:** This is a simple design, no extra components are needed.